aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

    - Input: "Didion" tone selection with prompt "reflection on modern life"
    - Output: Text suggestions matching Didion's writing style under Lexical Constraints.
    - Test Case Derivation: Based on FR-2's requirement for style-specific generation
-   - How test will be performed: Enable steering, select tone, verify style matching.
+   - How test will be performed: Enable steering, select "Didion" tone, and generate output using the prompt.
+Compare the output to the ([[VnVPlan/VnVPlan#6.3.1 Didion’s Writing Style Validation]]) checklist.

 2. **Test-FR-S2**

    - Control: Manual
    - Initial State: Editor opened, steering feature enabled
    - Input: User's writing sample for style adaptation
-   - Output: Customized suggestions within 30 seconds
+   - Output: Customized suggestions within `STYLE_MATCH_TIME`
    - Test Case Derivation: Derived from FR-2's requirement for personalization
-   - How test will be performed: Upload writing sample, measure adaptation time.
+   - How test will be performed: Upload a writing sample (e.g., an excerpt from a Joan Didion essay or similar source).
+Measure the time from upload to generation, where it must not exceed `STYLE_MATCH_TIME`.
+Then, evaluate the output using the ([[VnVPlan/VnVPlan#6.3.1 Didion’s Writing Style Validation]]) checklist.

 #### User Interaction Features